okcd00/CDNER/README.md

 # CDNER
+The released code for:
-the Candidate Distilled NER model
+1) the Candidate Distilled CNER model.
+2) the Context Deserved CNER model.